 Treat your sweetheart to a romantic meal

-Marco Prime Steaks and Seafood is one Marco’s more sophisticated restaurants, and serves up a haute-cuisine version of the classic-American steakhouse with hints of French, Italian and Asian influences.
+Marco Prime Steak & Seafood is one of Marco’s more sophisticated restaurants.
+It serves up an haute-cuisine version of the classic-American steakhouse with hints of French, Italian, and Asian influences.
 This family-run restaurant has a warm welcoming atmosphere and is an ideal choice if you’re looking for romantic things to do in Marco Island.

 Head to a brewery